CompAndSave/hugo-decap-cas/content/posts/best-printer-without-subscription-for-home-office-2025.md

 ### **1. Ink Type & Yield**

-Decide if you want a traditional cartridge printer or one with a [refillable tank](https://www.compandsave.com/blog/posts/best-refillable-inkjet-printer-our-top-4-picks.html) system.
+Decide if you want a traditional cartridge printer or one with a [refillable ink tank](https://www.compandsave.com/blog/posts/best-refillable-inkjet-printer-our-top-4-picks.html) system.
 Standard cartridges are easy to replace but require more frequent changes.
 Ink tank printers, such as Epson EcoTank or Canon MegaTank, hold more ink and offer a lower cost per page over time, making them ideal for long-term savings without auto-ship ink services.

 ### **2. Print Volume**